-- 1. Interpret and apply the NSP SP&C. - 2.
-Confirm the number of IBSF quota spots qualified by BCS. - 3.
-Evaluate NSP athletes for eligibility, qualification, and nomination. - 4.
-Nominate eligible athletes to the Selection Committee (SC) for review and ratification. - 5.
-Discuss and review the list of eligible athletes with the SC. - 6.
-Notify athletes of their selection to the National Team and National Athlete Pool.
+- Interpret and apply the NSP SP&C. - Confirm the number of IBSF quota spots qualified by BCS. - Evaluate NSP athletes for eligibility, qualification, and nomination. - Nominate eligible athletes to the Selection Committee (SC) for review and ratification. - Discuss and review the list of eligible athletes with the SC.

+- Notify athletes of their selection to the National Team and National Athlete Pool. - Document and retain rationale for all nominations and decisions, including any use of discretion.